MicrosoftDocs/azure-docs/articles/data-lake-analytics/data-lake-analytics-data-lake-tools-export-database.md

 To import the database to other Azure Data Lake Analytics account, you need 2 steps:

-1. Upload the exported resources including assemblies, additional files and sample data to your default Azure Data Lake Store account.
-You can find the exported resource folder under the local data root folder, and upload the entire folder to the root of the default store account.
+1. Upload the exported resources including assemblies, additional files and sample data to the default Azure Data Lake Store account of the Azure Data Lake Analytics account you want to import to.
+To do this, you can find the exported resource folder under the local data root folder, and upload the entire folder to the root of the default store account.
-2. Submit the exported U-SQL script to the Azure Data Lake Analytics account you want to import database to.
+2. Submit the exported U-SQL script to the Azure Data Lake Analytics account you want to import database to after uploading completed.

 ## Known limitation